elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 Configuration for the bot is slightly different.
 Rather than telling salt to point to a specific custom settings file, we modify the settings file in place, and we add a new class in that settings file that is used by the bot when the bot is run.

-We need to add that class to [opt-elife-bot-settings.py](https://github.com/elifesciences/builder/blob/master/salt/salt/elife-bot/config/opt-elife-bot-settings.py), and it should contain pointers to the new instances of `lax`, and the `elife-website` that we have just brought up.
+We need to add that class to [opt-elife-bot-settings.py](https://github.com/elifesciences/builder/blob/master/salt/salt/elife-bot/config/opt-elife-bot-settings.py), and it should contain pointers to the new instances of `lax`, that we have just brought up.
 It should also point to the appropriately named AWS resources, so for this example we should expect to see the following in this class

 >      sqs_region = 'us-east-1'
     S3_monitor_queue = 'ct-incoming-queue'